OleMussmann/emg_jupyter/README.md

 1. Install `docker` and `docker-compose`.
 2. Copy your data in the `work/data` folder.
 3. Run `./set_environment.sh` to prepare an `.env` file.
 It contains your UID and GID that will be used to make data transfer between the Jupyter environment and your host system seamless.
+You only need to do this once.
 4. Summon the JupyterLab environment with `docker-compose up`.
 5. Click on the link http://127.0.0.1:8888/lab?token=... that appears in the log.
 6. Work in the work/notebooks folder within JupyterLab.